AndrejOrsula/space_robotics_bench/docs/src/getting_started/basic_usage.md

 # Basic Usage

 After successful [installation](./install.md), you are now ready to explore the Space Robotics Bench.
-This guide covers the essentials for getting started.
+This guide covers the essentials for getting started with the environments.

 <div class="warning">